Will a criminal record keep me from serving in the military?

 Chris Perri Law Is Here To Help

 Chris Perri Law takes special pride in representing active military, veterans, and those who aspire to serve.
 Our award-winning firm has a proven track record of helping people clear their names through expunctions, appeals, and writs.
-Practicing in Travis County, Hays County, Williamson County, Bell County, Bastrop County, and throughout Texas, contact us at www.chrisperrilaw.com or (512) 269-0260 for a FREE case consultation.
+Practicing in Travis County, Hays County, Williamson County, Bell County, Bastrop County, and throughout Texas, contact us at www.chrisperrilaw.com or (512) 269-0260 for a free case consultation.
 No matter your situation, we’re here to help.

 Previous